Beckman Institute for Advanced Science and Technology

 Group of people at a poster session

-Fellowships are open to any U.S. applicant and to non-U.S. applicants affiliated with our partner institutions.
-QCB Fellows will receive a starting annual salary of $56,000 (with an inflation increase to an annual salary of $57,680 the second year), along with a $20,000 allowance for research supplies, research travel, and conferences.
+Fellowships are open to any U.S. applicant or permanent resident and to non-U.S. applicants eligible for a visa.
+(QCB will sponsor visa applications.)
+QCB Fellows will receive a starting annual salary of $61,000 (with an inflation increase the second year), along with a benefits package that includes health care, vacation and sick leave, paid holidays.
+In addition, postdocs will receive a $20,000 allowance for research supplies, research travel, and conferences.

 Keep reading to review the full application instructions.
 Email questions to qcb_postdocs@beckman.illinois.edu